Request A Demo

 In our example, the change ticket numbers generated are CHG0030190 and CHG0030188.
 Notice that the second change is approved already because it is in an Implement state.
 Let’s go back to FlexDeploy and create packages to reflect the change ticket numbers.
 We’ll see why this is useful later.

-From here we can click on a version number to get the project workflow details quickly.
 Let’s deploy both of these versions to the “Development” environment and then run a few more builds and deploy to some other environments except for Prod.
-Recall that we configured CMS on the project to require a change ticket number on deployments.

-If we attempt to enter an invalid change ticket number or none at all then the deployment will fail with an appropriate error message.
+If we attempt to enter an invalid change ticket number then the deployment will fail with an appropriate error message.

 Error message from an invalid change ticket number

-Luckily, due to the convention we followed for the package name we can simply copy and paste the correct change ticket number from package details right below the “Related Tickets” field.
+Luckily, due to the convention we followed for the package name we can simply copy and paste the correct change ticket number from the name displayed at the top of the request form.
 In the example above the correct related ticket would be “CHG0030190”.
+The same process would be repeated for “CHG0030188”.

 Sending deployment requests to Production environment in FlexDeploy